MR-5OBOT/probability-simulator/README.md

 ### **Todos:**

-- [ ] make the UI for the app
+- [x] make the UI for the app
-- [ ] make 2 tabs for the 2 types of simulations
+- [x] make 2 tabs for the 2 types of simulations
-- [ ] plot the results of the simulations in a graph inside the app
+- [x] plot the results of the simulations in a graph inside the app
+- [x] fix position of the widgets in the app
 - [ ] add a feature to save the results of the simulations to a file

-- [ ] fix position of the widgets in the app
+.